johnae/spook/README.md

 find . -type f | spook "echo \$(date): {file} >> /tmp/changelog.txt"
 ```

+These are exactly the kinds of things entr was made to do in a very simple and unsurprising fashion.

 That last {file} "thing" by the way is a replacement string which will actually contain the file that changed.
 Two other variants of that are [file] and &lt;file&gt;.
+There's also {filenoext} which will be the filename without extension (with the path), there's {basename} which is the filename without the path and finally {basenamenoext} which is the filename without path and extension.

 Please note that the entr functionality hasn't been extensively tested and some features of entr are missing.
 So far I've implemented the basics only.
 If the somewhat more advanced features of entr are desired I'd suggest using spook with a Spookfile as originally intended since that gives you almost unlimited flexibility.
 Or use the real entr - it is a very useful tool.

 Also, the "restart server on changes" should work, something like: